throbotaith/genesis_lr/test_resources/tests.md

 num_envs = 8192, border_size=5.0, terrain_width=6.0, terrain_length=6.0, num_rows=8, num_cols=8 -> CUDA out of memory

+### Quick Tips

+1. Use bigger horizontal_scale unless you need more precise height points.
+Bigger horizontal_scale can reduce the number of heightfield points, which can help shorten the compilation time.
+2. Use smaller terrain_length and terrain_width if you need to use smaller horizontal_scale.

 ### Time Test

 Compilation takes **2min 45s**, with the below params: